cablespaghetti/chrultrablue/README.md

 Yet another attempt at trying to build a Universal Blue image targeted at my collection of shit end of life Chromebooks.
 This one is based on the hyprland image from https://github.com/wayblueorg/wayblue.
 Please do not use it, it is likely I will lose interest in maintaining it!

+Currently lifting a lot of stuff from https://github.com/R-Dson/omazzite and https://github.com/elpritchos/omadora.

 ## Installation

 > [!WARNING]